 Tongariro Alpine Crossing, New Zealand

 We stayed at Plateau Lodge which is a lovely camper van site and hotel.
-The lady who owned the place/was the receptionist was so helpful, she gave us lots of advice and booked our transport to and from the alpine crossing.
+The lady who owned the place/was the receptionist was so helpful.
+She gave us lots of advice and booked our transport to and from the alpine crossing.
 Which by the way you have to do unless you want to walk all the way back!
 I believe we went with the company TCS (Tongariro Crossing Shuttles) which was $40 per person.

-Now our experience of the Alpine crossing might be a bit different to others as we went at the very start of the season and the weather before and after our trek was so bad it was actually cancelled!
+Now our experience of the Alpine crossing might be a bit different to others as we went at the very start of the season.
+The weather before and after our trek was so bad it was actually cancelled!
 Also a lady about a week before we went actually died on the mountain… So the conditions in which we went up the mountain were pretty extreme, (see picture opposite.)

-When we got back I was exhausted and my muscles were aching however, at our campsite there was a hot tub which was an actual god send.
+When we got back I was exhausted and my muscles were aching.
+However, our campsite had a hot tub which was an actual god send.

 Lots of love, Melissa x